mehrler12/DirectedStudy/Reports/Report2.md

 ## Kalman Filter Implementation

 A basic non parallel implementation of the Kalman Filter can be found in the Kalman.ipynb Julia notebook.
 As the main focus of this project is to evaluate the parallel suitability of the Kalman Filter vs the Adaptive Kalman filter we choose a simpler and more generalizable problem than the Adaptive Optics problem outlined in Report 1.
 This eases implementation and makes proving correctness much simpler.
-To make sure the work is still generalizable to AO and other problems we make no optimizations based on the contents of the matrices, as matrices that are sparse in this problem may be dense in others.
+To make sure the work is still generalizable to AO and other problems we make no optimizations or design choices based on the contents of the matrices, as matrices that are sparse or an identity matrix in this problem may be dense or non-identity in others.

 The problem we chose is tracking 4 separate moving objects on a 2d plane.
 This gives us a 4x4 state matrix as shown:
 | Object1 | Object2 | Object3 | Object4 |